Diagnosis

 Preparing for your appointment

-If you think you may have popliteal artery entrapment syndrome, it's important that you make an appointment with for a health checkup.
-If it's found early, treatment may be easier, and it may work better.
+If you think you may have popliteal artery entrapment syndrome, also called PAES, make an appointment for a health checkup.
+If the condition is found early, treatment may be easier and may work better.

 Health appointments can be brief.
 But there's often a lot to discuss.
 So it's a good idea to be prepared for your appointment.
 Here's some information to help you get ready.